 This view from high above the Denali Visitor Center is oriented to the southeast, across the park boundary in the middle distance to the Yanert River Valley beyond.
 In winter, this expanse is where the sun first emerges and lingers low over the horizon.
 (Image refreshes about once each minute.)

 Sled Dog Puppies

 Managers at the park kennels breed for one litter of puppies each year.
 This temporary camera will operate each year, starting when the pups are about three weeks old, after their eyes and ears have opened.
-In 2012, the camera went live on May 29, 2012 and was turned off on September 30, 2012.
-The camera will go live again in 2013, once the next litter of pups are born and are moving about.
+In 2013, the camera went live in late May and was turned off in October.
+The camera will go live again in 2014, once the next litter of pups are born and are moving about.

 You can also follow the happenings of the park sled dog kennels via their blog and by watching for periodic updates on our Facebook, YouTube and Twitter accounts.
 Thanks for watching.

-Park researchers studying air quality host a visibility webcam of Mount McKinley from Wonder Lake, about 85 miles from the park entrance.
-The camera system currently operates only in summer due to inaccessibility and lack of power during winter months.
+Park researchers studying air quality operate a visibility webcam looking toward Mount McKinley from Wonder Lake, about 85 miles from the park entrance.
+The webcam archives high resolution photos for visibility documentation, and runs on solar power.